-Ian Bowles, president of Commonwealth Inc. and publisher of Commonwealth magazine, writing in July about the benefits for Massachusetts from investments in new energy technologies, encouraged public and private support for such new initiatives, which have, in his view, as much promise for the state's economy as high tech and the life sciences do.
+Ian Bowles, president of Commonwealth Inc., publisher of Commonwealth magazine, and now Gov. Deval Patrick's secretary of the Executive Office of Environmental Protection, writing in July of last year about the benefits for Massachusetts from investments in new energy technologies, encouraged public and private support for such new initiatives, which have, in his view, as much promise for the state's economy as high tech and the life sciences do.

-"The nascent gold rush for next-generation energy technology could become an economic engine for Massachusetts," Mr. Bowles, a Falmouth summer resident and unsuccessful former candidate for the Democratic nomination for the 10th District seat in Congress, writes, "one that deserves a place alongside the much-trumpeted biotech sector.
-But only if the state's civic and business leadership gives the field the attention it deserves.
+"The nascent gold rush for next-generation energy technology could become an economic engine for Massachusetts," Mr. Bowles, a Falmouth summer resident and unsuccessful former candidate for the Democratic nomination for the 10th District seat in Congress, wrote, before he became a Patrick lieutenant.

-However, the economic success Mr. Bowles envisions for Massachusetts, along with the national importance attached to finding new ways to satisfy the need for clean energy, mean that some tough decisions will need to be made.
+The economic success Mr. Bowles envisioned for Massachusetts, along with the national importance attached to finding new ways to satisfy the need for clean energy, mean that some tough decisions will need to be made.
 How will the capital to fuel research and development of new energy technologies be assembled and deployed?

-"In California, ideas good and bad are floating about, including a proposed $4 billion ballot initiative to tax oil and fund alternative energy.
+"In California," Mr. Bowles wrote, "ideas good and bad are floating about, including a proposed $4 billion ballot initiative to tax oil and fund alternative energy.
 Regardless of the merits of that particular proposal, no discussion of similarly big ideas is under way in Massachusetts.
 Here, you are either for Cape Wind or against it, and that is about as far as it goes.
 If that's the way it stays, Massachusetts will miss the energy technology boat."

 The feverish, high-profile debate over Cape Wind's proposal has something in common with the critical risk-reward analysis of the wind farm proposal itself.
 Each has smaller upsides than downsides.
 On the one hand, the consuming focus on the struggle over Cape Wind may divert important attention from the promotion and funding support of efforts to find more promising new energy technologies.
 And, on the other, a vast ocean wilderness may be traded for a small renewable power yield.